esteeele/esteeele.github.io/_posts/2024-10-30-western-japan.md

 > Excuse me, I'm sorry
 > ...

 I know I probably "did something wrong" but I'm sorry if you work in a bus station, and someone asks about a place what the hell do you think they are asking for?
-She knew, she was just being deliberately obscurative.
-I was stressed and a bit pissed of which didn't help but WTF was her problem?
+She knew, she was just being deliberately obstructive.
+I was stressed and a bit cranky which didn't help but WTF was her problem?
 Just couldn't be arsed I guess.

-Anyway I figured out a route and managed to make it to the hostel but arrived pissed off, tired, hungry and about 2 hours late.
+Anyway I figured out a route and managed to make it to the hostel but arrived long into the night, tired, hungry and about 2 hours late.
 I'm not ashamed to say that walking along the path of some fishing village and feeling the briny breeze and seaside smell of rotting kelp I was reminded of seaside holidays at home and I sat on the breakwater and had a little cry by myself in the dark.
 Not that I was sad or anything, just had to let something out.
 Fortunately the hostel owner was just the sweetest person, really friendly and kind.
 She even offered to drive me to the supermarket where I got some stir fry, salad and ice-cream and had a nice little meal using their microwave.
 The incredibly friendly shop counter guy may have thought we had a conversation but to this day I have no idea what he was talking about or why he thought I could speak Japanese, I was just nodding at appropriate times and smiling.
 He probably appreciated the company.

-The next day started pretty well, I had a tasty breakfast of a seaweed rice ball then set off for Kocki.
-I'd fixed by route - there was a coach from Kochi back to Okayama on the Shinkansen which would get me back to Tokyo (very expensively) on the same day.
+The next day started pretty well, I had a tasty breakfast of a seaweed rice ball then set off for Kochi.
+I'd fixed my route - there was a coach from Kochi (ahey) back to Okayama on the Shinkansen which would get me back to Tokyo (very expensively) on the same day.
 From there it all went downhill.
 I waited for the first bus, then waited some more, then some more, then the next busses supposed departure came and went then I started to stress.
 I was literally in the middle of nowhere, I didn't know how to get a taxi or really how to get out easily.
 Instead I decided to hoof it overland to the next train station - about a 3 hour walk.

 ![NekoCar](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/neko.jpeg)

 This is going to sound weird but a long country walk where you don't want to do it, and its just an inconvenience hits totally different to a hike.
 In theory they're both just nice long walks and there were literally tourists LARPing as pilgrims doing the same walk I was just so angry at myself for cocking this up as much as I had done.
 I think hitchhiking is illegal in Japan so I just walked.
 In some ways I'm glad I did because I saw non picturesque rural Japan and ... it kind of sucks?
 It really did not feel like a wealthy place at all, perhaps a healthy and happy one but the houses were small and poor quality - lots of small scale labour intensive farming with the landscape churned up by ugly pavementless roads and tunnels.
+I'm not trying to be mean just understanding that actually its not that nice in the countryside to actually live - there's lots of good reasons young people leave for the cities.

-Still when I finally made it to the train station, sweaty and gross, and the train came and I arrived to Kochi I finally relaxed.
+Still when I finally made it to the train station, sweaty and gross, and the train came and I arrived in Kochi I finally relaxed.
 There was a cool Sunday market which I just made to the end of where I got a nice cooking knife and some Matcha Tea Ice Cream and saw Kochi's beautiful castle and gardens.

 _Aside: I learnt the morpheme for tea and think its really pretty_
 # 茶 (cha)